Cholera Prevention Consortium

 This potentially fatal waterborne disease can easily be prevented and treated with proper sanitation and access to clean water.
 According to the Centers for Disease Control and Prevention (CDC), there must be significant breaches in the water, sanitation, and hygiene infrastructure used by groups of people in order for an outbreak to occur.
 These conditions are the norm in Haiti.

 Before the devastating earthquake of 2010, cholera had not been documented in Haiti for decades.
-Since October 2010, there have been over 300,000 reported cases and over 5,000 deaths.
-Leading officials estimate up to 800,000 Haitians may contract cholera by the end of 2011.
-Cholera Treatment Centers (CTC) are overwhelmed.
+Since October 2010, there have been nearly 700,000 reported cases and over 8,000 deaths, with an estimated 1,000 more each year until water sanitation has improved.

 Our Solution: Treating Cholera at the Source